-Table 4 reveals the different position of men and women.
-Across all three definitions informality is increasing amongst men and falling amongst women.
-The upward trend for men is most pronounced for definition C, to the extent that by 2001 the estimate of male informality on the basis of activity is within 1.2 percentage points of the estimate on the basis of social security coverage.
-For women the decline in informality is steepest for definition B. There is very little trend in female informality defined by activity.
+Table 4 reveals the different position of men and women for 1992, 1998 and 2004.
+The choice of 1998 coincides with the end of the first Cardoso presidential term, by which time Brazil had completed a programme of macroeconomic stabilisation and trade liberalisation.
+Across all three definitions informality is falling amongst women.
+There is growth in informality for men between 1992 and 1998, particularly for definition C. However rates of informality fall back again, particularly after 2001.
+For women the decline in informality is steepest for definition B. There is less of a trend in female informality defined by activity, particularly between 1992 and 1998.
 Notice also that there is a difference in the orderings of the estimates for men and for women.
 Male informality is highest when defined by contract status (no signed labour card) and lowest when defined by activity.
-Female informality is highest when defined by contract status at the beginning of the period but by 2001 is highest when defined by activity.
+Female informality is highest when defined by contract status at the beginning of the period but by 2004 is highest when defined by activity.
 It is lowest when defined by social security status.
-So Brazil has enjoyed some success in improving social security participation amongst women, but the overall picture has been offset by the worsening position of men.
+So Brazil has had enjoyed some success in improving social security participation amongst women, but this has been partially at the expense of a worsening in the position of men.
 There has been a change in the composition of informal activity towards men, partially offset by women moving into formal activity, as well as a shift in the composition of those without registered contracts towards men.
-This last shift has been to such an extent that, by 2001, men are more likely than women not to have a registered contract.
+This last shift has been to such an extent that by 2001 men are more likely than women not to have a registered contract.